skema-dev/skema-go/data/README.md

 Checkout the `grpc-dao` sample and the unit tests code in `/data/manager_test.go` for more details.

 ## CQRS !!!
-CQRS (Comamdn & Query Resposibility Segregation) is extremely important for today's internet applications.
+CQRS (Command & Query Resposibility Segregation) is extremely important for today's internet applications.
-Most CQRS approach relies on the application level or even business level logic segregation.
-As introduced in DDD approaches and the CQRS patterns introduced in [Azure CQRS pattern](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/apply-simplified-microservice-cqrs-ddd-patterns).
+Most CQRS approaches rely on the application level or even business level logic segregation, as introduced by DDD approaches and the CQRS patterns described in [Azure CQRS pattern](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/apply-simplified-microservice-cqrs-ddd-patterns).
 However, for most developers, all they want is a seperate layer of data query and they don't want to change the code.
 CQRS should be done in infrastructure layer, not the application layer.
+Put it short, there should be two concerns when doing CQRS for the underlying infrastructure:
+- Mysql for persistent storage; Another dedicated datastore(usually elasticsearch, or another Mysql instance or whatever) for near-realtime search
+- Query is done by the  dedicated search engine for simple and fast search experience.
+- For Command (create/update) actions, first write it to Mysql, and sync with the search engine server(e.g. Elasticsearch...).

 With this idea beared in mind, and we also have our CRUD enabled DAO tool, we can simply embed elasticsearch into the DAO to perform data update and query through elasticsearch.
 Again, for the developer side, there is no code change.
 All the developer needs to do is adding a few lines in config file, kind like below:
 ```